Locally Compact Quantum Groups. A von Neumann Algebra Approach: The main results about

-The unitary groups $(v_t)$ and $(w_t)$, defined in the proof of this theorem, will play an important role further.
-This will be seen in Section 4 where we will recall the definitions. \nl From the fact that $\psi$ is relatively invariant under the modular automorphisms of $\varphi$, we also get the following important result.
+The unitary groups $(v_t)$ and $(w_t)$, def\/ined in the proof of this theorem, will play an important role further.
+This will be seen in Section~\ref{Section5} where we will recall the def\/initions.

+From the fact that~$\psi$ is relatively invariant under the modular automorphisms of~$\varphi$, we also get the following important result.